Simone de Beauvoir

+Personal life

 Early years

-Beauvoir was born on 9 January 1908 into a bourgeois Parisian family in the 6th arrondissement.
-Her parents were Georges Bertrand de Beauvoir, a lawyer, who once aspired to be an actor, and Françoise Beauvoir (née Brasseur), a wealthy banker's daughter and devout Catholic.
-Simone had a sister, Hélène, who was born two years later on June 6, 1910.
+Beauvoir was born on 9 January 1908, into a bourgeois Parisian family in the 6th arrondissement.
+Her parents were Georges Bertrand de Beauvoir, a lawyer who once aspired to be an actor, and Françoise Beauvoir (née Brasseur), a wealthy banker's daughter and devout Catholic.
+Simone had a sister, Hélène, who was born two years later, on 6 June 1910.
 The family struggled to maintain their bourgeois status after losing much of their fortune shortly after World War I, and Françoise insisted the two daughters be sent to a prestigious convent school.

 Beauvoir was intellectually precocious, fueled by her father's encouragement; he reportedly would boast, "Simone thinks like a man!"
 Because of her family's straitened circumstances, she could no longer rely on her dowry, and like other middle-class girls of her age, her marriage opportunities were put at risk.
 She took this opportunity to take steps towards earning a living for herself.

 She first worked with Maurice Merleau-Ponty and Claude Lévi-Strauss, when all three completed their practice teaching requirements at the same secondary school.
 Although not officially enrolled, she sat in on courses at the École Normale Supérieure in preparation for the agrégation in philosophy, a highly competitive postgraduate examination that serves as a national ranking of students.
-It was while studying for it that she met École Normale students Jean-Paul Sartre, Paul Nizan, and René Maheu (who gave her the lasting nickname "Castor", or "beaver").
+It was while studying for it that she met École Normale students Jean-Paul Sartre, Paul Nizan, and René Maheu (who gave her the lasting nickname "Castor", or "Beaver").
 The jury for the agrégation narrowly awarded Sartre first place instead of Beauvoir, who placed second and, at age 21, was the youngest person ever to pass the exam.
 Additionally, Beauvoir finished an exam for the certificate of "General Philosophy and Logic" second to Simone Weil.
+Her success as the eighth woman to pass the agrégation solidified her economic independence and furthered her feminist ideology.

-Writing of her youth in Memoirs of a Dutiful Daughter she said:
+Writing of her youth in Memoirs of a Dutiful Daughter, she said:

 "...my father's individualism and pagan ethical standards were in complete contrast to the rigidly moral conventionalism of my mother's teaching.
 This disequilibrium, which made my life a kind of endless disputation, is the main reason why I became an intellectual."